OmarAlaa12330/OmarAlaa12330/README.md

 - 👋 Hi, I’m Omar, Student at Royal Holloway, studying BSc in Computer Science (Software Development).
 - 👀 I’m interested in playing games and watching Youtube.
 A simple life.
-- 🌱 I’m currently learning ReactJs, MongoDB with FastAPI.
+- 🌱 I’m currently learning Java, Python, and a little bit of MongoDB.

 <!---
 OmarAlaa12330/OmarAlaa12330 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.